 Christian notices a teardrop on the letter and questions Cyrano about it.
 Cyrano answers glibly that a poet often believes what he writes and is moved to tears by it.

 As all the soldiers despair, someone arrives in the King’s carriage.
-It is Lady Roxane!
+It's Lady Roxane.
 Everyone, including de Guiche, tries to tell her to go home to safety, but she will not listen.

 The men are delighted to see a woman among them.
 They clean themselves up to meet her, and the gallant Carbon ties her handkerchief to a lance to use as the Company’s flag.